whynotEm/Multi-Branch-Energy-Forecasting/README.md

-📈 Multi-Branch Deep Learning Model for Energy Consumption Forecasting This repository contains a hybrid deep learning framework for energy consumption forecasting based on a multi-branch neural network architecture.
+📈 Multi-Branch Deep Learning Model for Energy Consumption Forecasting This repository contains a hybrid deep learning framework for energy consumption forecasting, based on a multi-branch neural network architecture.
 The model integrates convolutional, recurrent, and dense representations to capture different aspects of temporal and local energy patterns.

 🧠 Model Architecture
 The model consists of three parallel branches: